 ProsCons

-FSCS-protected since March 2026Weekend FX mark-up 0.5–1% on Standard
+FSCS–protected deposits since March 2026Weekend FX surcharge of up to 1% on lower tiers

 Frequently Asked Questions